 Thanks to AMD’s big die shrink to 7nm, it has finally caught up with Nvidia on the efficiency front.
 The RTX 2060 Super is still the more efficient of the two, with a 50w lower TDP, but neither card is egregious in their demands — as we have seen with some previous generations of AMD cards, like the Vega 64 and Radeon VII.

-Despite the lower-than-usual power draw though, the 5700 XT is still not a cool card.
+Despite the lower-than-usual power draw though, the stock version of the 5700 XT is still not a cool card.
 AMD’s use of its classic blower design is disappointing and leaves the card hot and noisy once it’s been running a game or benchmark for a while.
 Although blower coolers do have an advantage in systems with poor case airflow, we find it hard to believe that anyone spending $400+ on a graphics card won’t have at least a few case fans keeping the rest of their system cool.

 The RTX 2060 Super, on the other hand, uses Nvidia’s dual-fan Founders Edition cooling system which isn’t fantastic, but it’s a massive improvement over AMD’s solution.
-If you’re going to buy a 5700 XT and care about noise levels, it should probably be one of the as-yet-unannounced third-party alternatives that should be coming down the pipe in the next month or so.

-It can also offer deep-learning super sampling in supported games, which can help improve image quality and frame rates in select cases.
+It can also offer deep-learning super sampling in supported games, which can help improve image quality and framerates in select cases.
 AMD’s card can’t do that either, but it does have AMD’s new Fidelity FX and Image Sharpening effects, which can improve visual quality in a much wider selection of games, but without the FPS improvement of DLSS.
 AMD’s cards also offer a new anti-lag feature for faster gamer inputs.

 AMD’s new RDNA-based 5700 graphics cards are far less of a dominating force than its new Ryzen CPUs, but they’re not bad either.
 The 5700 XT is competitively priced with the RTX 2060 Super and it performs comparably, if not far quicker in some instances, despite being the same price.
-If that were the whole story of these GPUs, we’d give the 5700 XT the award and call it a day.